-- The park has over 400 developable acres. - Property is owned by the City of Clinton and Clinton Area Development Corporation. - The park is zoned for industrial uses. - A City of Clinton-owned rail line currently bisects the park. - There are few development impediments within the park, and the limited impediments that are present (wetlands, flood zone, potential species habitat) are located along the boundaries of the park. - Many of the utilities are located within the park or in close proximity. - For the upgrades that may be needed (roads, utilities, etc.), many of these have already been designed and permitted and will just need to be constructed once a project locates in the park.
+- The park has over 400 developable acres. - Property is owned or controlled by the City of Clinton, Clinton Area Development Corporation, and Iowa Land and Building Company. - The park is zoned for industrial uses. - A City of Clinton-owned rail line currently bisects the park. - There are few development impediments within the park, and the limited impediments that are present (wetlands, flood zone, potential species habitat) are located along the boundaries of the park. - Many of the utilities are located within the park or in close proximity. - For the upgrades that may be needed (roads, utilities, etc.), many of these have already been designed and permitted or are under construction.